IIEleven11/Automatic-Audio-Dataset-Maker/README.md

    5. Enter the EVAL_PERCENTAGE (percentage of data to move to evaluation set): __```10```__

    #### Note:
-      - Step1 (transcription) using deepgram's API or local whisperASR.
-They provide each new user with a free $200 credit.
+      - Step 1 (transcription) using deepgram's API or local whisperASR.
+Deepgram provide each new user with a free $200 credit.
 They have much faster GPU's and can handle transcribing a large dataset quickly.
 Using their API I am able to run through this entire script on a 10 hour dataset in under 2 hours.
+With OpenAI's new release of whisper turbo using an API for a large dataset is not as necessary.
+I'm going to leave the option here just incase.
       - This process will filter out any data it deems as not suitable for training.
-I suggest doing any denoising or editing of the audio before hand.
+The denoising and normalizing process is very sensitive and can very easily make the process fail.
+I suggest doing any denoising or editing of the audio before hand then choosing to skip this part in the script when prompted.
       - You can choose to skip the transcription step if you have your own.
 Make sure you place a metadata.csv, metadata_train.csv, and metadata_eval.csv in the appropriate folders.
       - Analyzing and computing the audio metrics can be a bit GPU intensive.
 My RTX 3090 can handle it without a problem.
 I could see less capable hardware failing during this step.
 If thats the case I would recommend using a cloud GPU instance.
       -  You will end up with .parquet file containing a **curated** dataset including audio data.
 This will be on the huggingface hub under your username/repository name.
 As well as saved locally in the FILTERED_PARQUET folder.